-Total Planned 2015-17 Planned Outputs Quantity Quantity Status/Actual Outputs to Date NPS Program priority waterbodies identified for assessment, restoration or protection 1 1 On Schedule - The NPS Program coordinated with the TMDL Program to identify statewide TMDL priorities.
-These priorities are organized according to river basin and will be further prioritized with the Recovery Potential Screening Tool (RPST) when the Basin Framework is implemented in 2018/19.
-The Red River Basin will be the first basin targeted under the Basin Framework.
-During the interim, as the Basin Framework is implemented, TMDLs, watershed assessment data and local input will be used to prioritize the watersheds in the river basins not yet being targeted by the Bain Framework process.
+In each of the five major fiver busins in the state.
+Total 2015-18 Planned Planned Outputs Quantity Quantity Status/Actual Outputs to Date NPS Program priority waterbodies identified for assessment, restoration or protection 1 1 Behind Schedule - The NPS Program has coordinated with the TMDL Program to identify statewide TMDL priorities.
+These priorities are organized according to river basin and will be further prioritized with the Recovery Potential Screening Tool (RPST) when the Basin Framework is implemented.
+However, due to delays in the implemented.
+However, due to delays in the implementation of the Basin Framework, additional prioritization will not be initiated until 2020.
+During the interim, TMDLs, watershed assessment data and local input will be used to prioritize the watersheds in the state.